Nanofus/novel.js/README.md

 `game.json` is a JavaScript Object Notation file - a neat way to work with structured information.
 The top level of the structure contains the following variables:
 - `gameName` - Use this to set your game's name.
-- `debugMode` - True or false; when enabled, actions can be viewed by the player next to the inventory.
 - `inventory` - A list of the player's items.
 - `actions` - A list of things the player has done, or any other variables that should not be seen by the player.
 - `scenes` - A list of the game's scenes, i.e. views, areas, different texts the player can see.
+- `settings` - Settings to edit, can also be made visible to the player.
+- `sounds` - A list of the game's sound effects.

 Now lets take a closer look on the lists: